TimothyNguyen-vnm/TimothyNguyen-vnm/README.md

-# timothynguyen
-Hello world, this is my profile

 <h1 align="center">Hi 👋, I'm Timothy (Duc Thanh) Nguyen</h1>
 <h3 align="center">I am a junior at Boston University majoring in Economics and Mathematics.
 I am pursuing a career in data analytics because I enjoy using quantitative tools to uncover trends, solve problems, and support strategic decisions.
 I am looking for opportunities in data-driven roles across finance, consulting, or tech, where I can apply my analytical mindset and interdisciplinary background to drive impact.
 Let's connect and collaborate on ideas that can drive positive change. </h3>